capmega17/userCrud/README.md

    composer require capmega/user-crud
    ```

-If your laravel version is <7 add this code in your composer.js file
+If your laravel version is <7 add this code in your composer.js file:
    ```sh
    "minimum-stability": "dev",
    "prefer-stable" : true